Novi Sad: Recreation

-Novi Sad's inhabitants engage in a wide range of recreational and leisure activities.
+The inhabitants of Novi Sad engage in a wide range of recreational and leisure activities.
 With regards to team sports, football and basketball have the highest numbers of participants.
 Cycling is also popular due to the city's flat terrain and the extensive off-road network, found in nearby mountainous Fruška Gora.
 Hundreds of commuters cycle the roads, bike lanes and bike paths daily.

 Proximity to the Fruška Gora National Park attracts many city dwellers on the weekends.
 They enjoy the numerous hiking trails, restaurants and monasteries located in and around the mountain area.
 Occurring on the first weekend of every May, the Fruška Gora Marathon lets hikers, runners and cyclists take advantage of the many hiking trails.
 During the summer months, citizens from Novi Sad visit Lake Ledinci in Fruška Gora, as well as the numerous beaches situated along the Danube, the largest being Štrand in the Liman neighbourhood.
 There are also several recreational marinas bordering the river.